drbean/edit/tsailin/pasteur_perspective.md

 incentives, technology transfer office support, and faculty engagement promotion (Klofsten et al., 2019; Perkmann et al., 2013).

-Stokes (1997) proposed the use-inspired basic research or Pasteur's quadrant research to encourage academia to develop a balancing work on knowledge creation for exploring our understanding and knowledge utilization for exploiting practical use.
-However, the Pasteur's quadrant provides little insights into how organizational structures, strategies, and processes to develop both knowledge creation and knowledge utilization in universities simultaneously.
-On the organizational development, prior research argued that an organization could establish an ambidextrous structure to coordinate the dual activities, such as exploration and exploitation (He & Wong, 2004;
+Stokes (1997) advocated use-inspired basic research, or Pasteur's quadrant research, and encouraged academia to develop a balance between work on knowledge creation, for the purpose of exploring understanding of natural phenomena, and work on knowledge utilization, to the end of exploiting scientific knowledge for its practical use.
+However, Pasteur's quadrant provides little insight into how organizational structures, strategies, and processes can be created so both knowledge creation and knowledge utilization can be pursued in universities simultaneously.
+Tackling organizational development, other researchers have argued that ambidextrous structures could be constructed by an organization to coordinate a mix of activities that foster both exploration and exploitation (He & Wong, 2004;
 Lavie, Stettner, & Tushman, 2010), research publication and research commercialization (Chang, Yang, Martin, Chi, & Tsai-Lin, 2016) , or alignment and adaptability (Gibson & Birkinshaw, 2004; Raisch & Birkinshaw, 2008; Tushman & O\'Reilly, 1996).
-For the universities, they
+In any case, universities
-could develop a *Pasteurian orientation (PO)* for balance between knowledge creation and knowledge utilization to respond to the rise of entrepreneurial universities, which is inspired by the concept of Pasteur's quadrant and organizational ambidexterity.
+need to develop a *Pasteurian orientation (PO)* to establish a balance between knowledge creation and knowledge utilization and respond to the call for an entrepreneurial professoriate, inspired by the concept of Pasteur's quadrant and organizational ambidexterity.
 Moreover, the universities with the new organizational practice for entrepreneurial universities could facilitate collective actions by building the